-I agree to abide by the principles of this CODE as set and supported by this Association

-I also agree to abide by the rules, regulations and decisions as set for this Association.
+I agree to abide by the principles of also agree to abide by the rules, of this CODE as set and supported by this Association. regulations and decisions as set for this Association.

-· .

 PRINT NAME: PARENT SIGNATURE

-PRINT NAME: PARENT SIGNATURE
+PRINT NAME: DATE: PARENT SIGNATURE

-DATE: